 As an example, if a candle price is $13 and you are making them from your home but need to rent a space next year, you may need to raise the price to $15.
 Additionally, if you want to grow your business and bring it online on a platform such as Etsy, you will need to adjust your pricing to manage the fees.

 That new price will cover the added expenses of renting a space (digital space).
 The downside to this is you will have to get your customers to adjust to the added cost.
-If you want to start a candle business I have an article you should read –> here
+I have an article on starting a candle business.

 If you have a business plan for growth, your candle price should be set at $15 NOW and the $2 could be accrued to execute your expansion.
 The planned profits from each candle sale of $2 will fund the capital you need.
 The upside is your price will remain and your customer’s impact minimal.